 Read a letter from Adam D. Weinberg, Alice Pratt Brown Director of the Whitney

 Learn about job and internship opportunities at the Whitney

 Read biographies of Adam D. Weinberg, I.D.
 Aruede, Amy Roth, Scott Rothkopf, and Pamela Besnard

 Extraordinary relief support during the COVID-19 pandemic is provided by Art Bridges, Bank of America, Bloomberg Philanthropies, Dalio Philanthropies, the Henry Luce Foundation, the Manitou Fund, the Terra Foundation for American Art, and the William Randolph Hearst Foundation.

-Support for the Whitney’s general operations is provided by donors to the Museum’s Annual Fund, public funds from the New York State Council on the Arts, a State Agency, the Marc Haas Foundation, Newman’s Own, the Joseph & Sophia Abeles Foundation, Inc., the Leon Levy Foundation, the Howard Bayne Fund, Inc., and the Kanbar Charitable Trust.
+Support for the Whitney’s general operations is provided by donors to the Museum’s Annual Fund, public funds from the New York State Council on the Arts, a State Agency, The Brown Foundation Inc, of Houston, the Enoch Foundation, the Horace W. Goldsmith Foundation, the Howard Bayne Fund, Inc., the Joseph & Sophia Abeles Foundation, Inc., the Leon Levy Foundation, the Marc Haas Foundation, the William Talbott Hillman Foundation, and an anonymous donor.